ShawnMcCool/elastic-bash/README.md

 ## Menu

-There's a menu system built in..
+There's a menu system built in.
 Run it with

 (for console)
 ```bash